 Returns and payments

-If you collect payment from lodging customers, you're responsible for collecting the tax and filing a return with the tax payment quarterly.
+If you collect payment from lodging customers for stays fewer than 30 consecutive nights, you're responsible for collecting and remitting the tax and filing a return quarterly.
+Read the filing instructions to see what you'll need to file and pay online.

 The tax rate is based on the date of payment: